Here’s what Fortune 500 CISOs need to know when it comes to securing the weakest link in enterprises

 So as of right now, we believe humans are the weakest link within the enterprise, regardless of how technology evolves to protect against the attackers.

-Rake Narang: What can enterprises do to improve their security posture in this area?
+Info Security PG: What can enterprises do to improve their security posture in this area?

 Yoran Sirkis: Enterprises need to identify which of their data is sensitive and confidential and focus on continuous protection for the entire lifetime and lifecycle of the data.
 The data in any type of file must be protected from creation, in motion and at rest.

-Rake Narang: What security prediction would you make for the next 12 months?
+Info Security PG: What security prediction would you make for the next 12 months?
 Why?